opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 | `range-auto-date-histo` | 2,099 ms | 324 ms | **87%** (6.5x) |
 | `range-auto-date-histo-with-metrics` | 5,733 ms | 3,928 ms | **35%** |

-This result combines the filter re-write optimization for range and skiplist for auto date hisotram.
+This result combines the filter re-write optimization for range and skiplist for auto date histogram.

 ### Trade-offs and Considerations